OpenDataDSL/website/src/pages/AboutUs.md

 ###### Founder and CEO

 Colin has been building data management systems since the 1990's and has worked for various prestigious companies such as B.P. and Deutsche Bank.
-Colin was one of the founders of DataGenic in 2002 who specialised in Energy and Commodity data aggregation and data management systems.
+Colin was the founder of DataGenic in 2002 who specialised in Energy and Commodity data aggregation and data management systems.
 Colin designed and built their award-winning software and was CTO until the company was sold to Enverus in 2017.